jackhuang19/Distributive_Software_Architecture/README.md

 Course Objectives

   By the end of the course you will:
-    • Learn the basic architecture of the web.
+    • Learn the basic architecture of the web
-    • Learn how to build a scalable web application from scratch.
+    • Learn how to build a scalable web application from scratch
-    • Learn the following languages: HMTL, CSS, JavaScript, PHP, Python (using Django).
+    • Learn the following languages: HMTL, CSS, JavaScript, PHP, Python (using Django)
-    • Learn database fundamentals (using MYSQL).
+    • Learn database fundamentals (using MYSQL)
-    • Learn web development design patterns to build scalable applications.
+    • Learn web development design patterns to build scalable applications